kwur/new-kwur-site/_posts/2009-06-11-looking-back-eulogies-bad-veins-interviews.md

   </p>

   <p>
-    We and guitarist/vocalist Peter Walker discuss their new record &#8220;Here Anonymous,&#8221; the Twitter phenomenon, and Scrabble.
+    We and guitarist/vocalist Peter Walker discuss their new record “Here Anonymous,” the Twitter phenomenon, and Scrabble.
 Also he tells us we are great, and we return the compliment.
   </p>

   <p>